Indian Giant Squirrel Facts

 Its size alone does not make this impressive species stand out to observers.
 It generally presents a stunning pattern of natural coloring.
 This holds true due to the amazing fact that it generally presents a two-toned, and sometimes even a three-toned, color pattern.

-The astonishing coloring of the Indian Giant Squirrel does not stop there.
+The amazing coloring of the Indian Giant Squirrel does not stop there.
 Its exact pattern and combinations of colors also varies between individuals.
-However, these most commonly consist of various shades of tan, buff, rust, brown, and even, on rare occasions, a creamy-beige.
+These, though, most commonly consist of shades of tan, buff, rust, brown, and even, on rare occasions, a creamy-beige.

 - Kingdom: Animalia